sammilucia/misc-gnome-tray-icons/README.md

 ## What is this?

-Several replacement tray icons I use with the Gnome Extension for [AppIndicator and KStatusNotifierItem Support](https://extensions.gnome.org/extension/615/appindicator-support/)
+Several B&W/monochrome replacement tray icons I use with the Gnome Extension for [AppIndicator and KStatusNotifierItem Support](https://extensions.gnome.org/extension/615/appindicator-support/).

+I'm just sharing them here in case someone finds them useful.

 ## How to replace tray icons?